If you are planning to have a trip to Vietnam, check out these 25 things to know before traveling in Vietnam.

-In Vietnam, bargaining is a culture which not only helps the customer to buy the products or services with lower price but also gives the seller and the buyer chances to communicate with each other, which sometimes considered as a hobby to housewives.
-So if you know this thing before traveling in Vietnam, don’t be surprised why the Vietnamese bargain all the time.
+In Vietnam, bargaining is a culture that not only helps the customer to buy the products or services at a lower price but also gives the seller and the buyer chances to communicate with each other.
+So if you knew this thing before traveling in Vietnam, don’t be surprised why the Vietnamese bargain all the time.

 Symbols that you often come across and should acknowledge avoiding offending the locals

 There has been no flower officially announced as Vietnam national flower.
-However, when it comes to national flower, most Vietnamese think of lotus.
-Lotus has long been recognized as the symbol pure and beautiful, and it has appeared almost anywhere in Vietnam, from long-established architectures to logo of modern brand names.
-That is the reason why the majority of Vietnamese take lotus as the national flower.
+However, when it comes to the national flower, most Vietnamese think of the lotus.
+Lotus has long been recognized as the symbol of purity and beauty, and it has appeared almost anywhere in Vietnam, from long-established architectures to logo of modern brand names.
+That is the reason why the majority of Vietnamese take the lotus as the national flower.

 Ao dai is famous all over the world to be one of the most beautiful and delicate national costumes.
 Ao dai has had a long history and has evolved into many shapes and forms before reaching today’s design.
 Looked simple, Ao dai requires excellent tailoring skills to make and a fit body shape to wear.